InvenioX3/qbit_airdrop/README.md

   - Delete torrents (deleting files)
   - Remove torrents (keeping files)

-It is designed to be used together with the **Qbit Airdrop Card** Lovelace card, which provides the UI for pasting magnet links and managing active torrents directly from a dashboard.
+It is designed to be used together with the <a href="https://github.com/InvenioX3/qbit_airdrop_card"><strong>Qbit Airdrop Card</strong></a> Lovelace card, which provides the UI for pasting magnet links and managing active torrents directly from a dashboard.

 ---